Thie1e/cutpointr/README.md

   - `risk_ratio`: risk ratio (relative risk)
   - `p_chisquared`: The p-value of a chi-squared test on the confusion matrix
-  - `cost_misclassification`: The sum of the misclassification cost of false positives and false negatives.
+  - `misclassification_cost`: The sum of the misclassification cost of false positives and false negatives.
 Additional arguments: cost\_fp, cost\_fn
   - `total_utility`: The total utility of true / false positives /